Reviewed by Thrillophilia New Zealand Operations Team

 7. Coromandel Peninsula

 If youβre looking for a coastal getaway, the Coromandel Peninsula offers golden beaches and rugged cliffs.
 One of the most unique spots here is Hot Water Beach, where natural hot springs sit just under the sand during low tide.
-Another place is Cathedral Cove that is famous for that huge natural rock arch and the bright turquoise water.
+Another place is Cathedral Cove, which is famous for its huge natural rock arch and the bright turquoise water.

 8. Fox and Franz Josef Glaciers